Show more

 Supporting pupils with complex needs in mainstream

-Venue: Room G.3, New Parks House Entrance A, New Parks, Leicester.
+Venue: New Parks House Entrance A, New Parks, Leicester.
 LE3 9RN

 • Information about making secure judgements about pupil baseline assessment and progress.

-• knowledge of effective teaching methodology and differentiation strategies to support the child’s learning and well-being
+• Knowledge of effective teaching methodology and differentiation strategies to support the child’s learning.

-• knowledge of other training materials and support organisations
+• Gain well-being knowledge of other training materials and support organisations.

-Autism Education Trust (AET) Schools: Extending and Enhancing Good Autism Practice (3days)
+Autism Education Trust (AET) Schools: Extending Good Autism Practice - 3 Day Course

 Who is this course for: This module is for SENDCo. teachers and teaching assistants who work with autistic pupils (5–16).

-FEE: £370 per delegate. £450 for teacher and teaching assistant pairs
+Fee: £370 per delegate OR £450 for teacher and teaching assistant pairs

 Areas Covered: